stderr-enst/jobefficiency/episodes/03_schedulertools.md

   * `Memory Utilized` the aggregate memory usage
   * `Memory Efficiency` the actual memory usage as a percentage of the total avaialable memory

-Clearly this job took a lot less time than the one hour we asked for.
+Looking at the `Job Wall-clock time` it shows that the job took just under 2 minutes.
+Therefore this job took a lot less time than the one hour we asked for.
 This can be problematic as the scheduler looks for time windows when it can fit a job in.
 Long running jobs cannot be squeezed in as easily as short running jobs.
 As a result, jobs that request a long time